lerna-lite/lerna-lite/README.md

 ## 📢 Lerna-Lite now supports pnpm/yarn `workspace:` protocol

-#### _this feature was introduced with release [1.2.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.2.0) of Lerna-Lite, however we recommend using `>=1.3.0`, see all [releases](https://github.com/ghiscoding/lerna-lite/releases)._
+#### _this feature was introduced with release [1.2.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.2.0) of Lerna-Lite, however we recommend using `>=1.3.0`, see [releases](https://github.com/ghiscoding/lerna-lite/releases)._

-If you are using this new feature, please take 30sec. to fill in this 1 question [poll survey](https://github.com/ghiscoding/lerna-lite/discussions/156) just to see which package manager is the most popular and how many of you are taking advantage of this new `workspace:` protocol.
+Are using this new feature?
+Please take 30sec. to fill in this 1 question [poll survey](https://github.com/ghiscoding/lerna-lite/discussions/156) to see which package manager is the most popular and how many of you are taking advantage of this new `workspace:` protocol.
 Thanks 😉

-Also as way to test its own code, Lerna-Lite itself is now also using [pnpm workspaces](https://pnpm.io/workspaces) with `workspace:` protocol, yay 🎉
+Lerna-Lite itself is also using [pnpm workspaces](https://pnpm.io/workspaces) with the `workspace:` protocol as well, yay 🎉

 ---